khalidw/Operationalizing-Machine-Learning/README.md

 ## Key Steps

-1. Once we have registered the dataset, it appears in the Datasets tab of the Azure ML Studio
+Once we have registered the dataset, it appears in the Datasets tab of the Azure ML Studio

 ![Registered Dataset](images/registeredDataset.png)

-1. The Automated ML experiment took around 30 minutes to execute.
+The Automated ML experiment took around 30 minutes to execute.
 Once completed, the status is changed from running to completed.

 ![Completed Experiment](images/completedExperiment.png)

-1. Voting Ensemble was the best model with the accuracy of ``0.9164``.
+Voting Ensemble was found to be the best model with an accuracy of ``0.9164``.

 ![Best Model](images/bestModel.png)

-1. Best Model Metrics
+The image below shows the rest of metrices for the Best Model (Voting Ensemble)

 ![Best Model Metrics](images/bestModelStats.png)

-1. Disabled Application Insights
+We did not enable application insights at model deployment, hence a status of ``False`` is shown

 ![Disabled Application Insights](images/appInsightsDisabled.png)

-1. Enabled Application Insights
+After we enable application insights using ``logs.py``, status is set to ``True`` and a URL is also displayed to access insights for the deployed model (Voting Ensemble)

 ![Enabled Application Insights](images/appInsightsEnabled.png)

-1. Logs
+Screenshots below shows output of ``logs.py``

 ![Logs](images/logs.png)